-Budget Eating, Is Possible
+Budget Eating Is Possible

-Perhaps your student is actually able to keep to a budget.
-My daughters needed more guidance and they both struggled at the beginning, but eventually got it (for the most part).
-I admit, it was hard telling my daughter, as I watched her monthly allowance dwindle, that she better be a bit more cautious or stock up on peanut butter or ramen noodles for her next few meals until her next college allowance came.
-I knew though that the gift of teaching her to budget her money would be far more useful than the pain I was feeling saying so or even when she had to stay back when her friends headed out for sushi.
-Did I feel bad?
-Absolutely but parenting is easy, said no parent ever.
+Perhaps your student is actually able to stick to a budget.
+My daughters needed more guidance, and they both struggled at the beginning.
+Eventually they got it (for the most part).
+I admit that it was hard telling my daughter, as I watched her monthly allowance dwindle, that she had better be a bit more cautious.
+More than once I suggested stocking up on peanut butter or ramen noodles for the next few meals until her scheduled college allowance arrived.
+I knew, though, that the gift of teaching her to budget her money would be far more useful than the pain I was feeling about delivering that message.
+Did I feel bad knowing she occasionally had to stay back when her friends headed out for sushi?
+Absolutely.
+But “Parenting is painless,” said no parent ever.

-4 Rivers – Counter-serve joint featuring Texas-style BBQ, homestyle sides & sweet treats.
-Located on Archer Road
+4 Rivers – Counter-serve joint featuring Texas-style BBQ, home-style sides & sweet treats.
+Located on Archer Road.

-Blaze Pizza – Located on Archer Road, you create your own artisanal pizza or choose from one of their own signature pizzas.
+Blaze Pizza – Located on Archer Road, you can create your own artisanal pizza or choose from one of their own signature pizzas.
 Gluten-free dough available.

 California Chicken Grill – Located on SW 34th Street, choose from wraps and sandwiches, wings, salads and more.
 Register on their website for discounts.